gwappa/DeepLabCut/ISSUES.md

 probably it is better to refer to it as `annotation_dir` in `create_labeled_video`, whereas it would be easier to have a proper `destfolder` keyword argument.

-## Weird `extract_outlier_frames` destination

-The destination of extracted outlier frames are just "weird".
-I need to fix it.